SoftwareAG/c8y-docs/content/reference/device-control-bundle/bulk-operation-collection.md

       }
     }

-By default query bulk operations endpoint does not return CANCELED operations.
+By default, querying the bulk operations endpoint does not return CANCELED operations.
 It is possible to include them in the response by adding additional query parameter: `withDeleted=true`.

 To filter by general status, use e.g. this query parameter: `generalStatus=FAILED`